2025 measles response

 During the 2024/2025 school year:

-• About 10% of in-person kindergarten students in Utah had an exemption for the MMR vaccine or were missing documentation to show they are vaccinated against measles.
+• About 10% of in-person kindergarten students in Utah had an exemption for the MMR vaccine or were missing documentation to show they were vaccinated against measles.

 • 9.0% of in-person kindergarten students in Utah had an exemption to any school-required vaccine.